 The Guest List by Lucy Foley

-The Guest List by Lucy Foley is a gripping thriller set on an island off the coast of Ireland.
-As a bride and groom, along with their guests, gather for a glamorous wedding, tensions, secrets, and resentments surface.
+The Guest List is a gripping thriller set on an Irish island where tensions among a bride, groom, and their guests surface during a glamorous wedding.

 Irish historical fiction